 Both males and females have horns with a steady spiral ridge (resembling that of the bushbuck).
 The horns of males are thicker and shorter than those of females.

 The Eland is the slowest antelope, with a peak speed of 25 miles per hour.

 However, they can maintain 14 miles per hour trot indefinitely.

-They can jump up 8 feet from a standing start when startled 10 feet for young Eland.
+They can jump up 8 feet from a standing start when startled.
+Eland is the largest antelope in the world.

 Eland’s life expectancy is between 14 and 22 years.

 Eland also has a nursery in their herds for their calves.

-During the females’ estrus cycles, however, bulls become possessive and territorial.
+During the females’ estrus cycles, bulls become possessive and territorial.

-Living in regions with little surface water, the Eland, a nocturnal animal, feeds on vegetation that absorbs moisture from the atmosphere at night.
+Living in regions with little surface water, the Eland, a nocturnal animal, feeds on vegetation that absorbs atmospheric moisture at night.

 This provides the Eland with sufficient fluid sustenance.
 The Eland is a browser that feeds on a variety of plants.

-They can go long periods without water but then needs “tsama” fruits and gemsbok cucumbers for their water requirements.
+They can go long periods without water but then need “tsama” fruits and gemsbok cucumbers for their water requirements.

-Eland hunting makes for a fantastic day out in the African bushveld.
+Eland safari-style hunts make for a fantastic day in the African bushveld.

 Hunts in South Africa

-Your Eland trophy should have an average shoulder height of around 67 inches, weigh about 1500 pounds, and have a Horn length of approximately 30 – 33 inches.
+Your Eland should have an average shoulder height of around 67 inches, weigh about 1500 pounds, and have a Horn length of approximately 30 – 33 inches.

-The minimum Safari Club International score for an Eland is 77 and is measured by adding the length of each horn and the circumference of bases.
+The minimum Safari Club International score for an Eland is 77 and is measured by adding the length of each horn and the circumference of the bases.

-Eland is the largest of the Spiral Horned family in South Africa.
+Eland is the largest species of the Spiral Horned family in South Africa.

-Older mature males can weigh up to one ton and can be very difficult to bring down.
+Bulls can weigh up to one ton and be very difficult to bring down.

-If you are looking for an outstanding bull, you may have to consider going into one of the high-fenced reserves.
+If you want to hunt an outstanding bull, you may have to consider going into one of the high-fenced reserves.

-If you listen closely, and you’ll hear a distinct clicking sound as the herd approaches.
+If you listen closely, you’ll hear a distinct clicking sound as the herd approaches.

 The Eland’s hooves, which splay apart and click back together under the animals’ great weight, cause the clicking sound.